HARUM1122/disdrive-cli/README.md

 **Upload (upload)**

 The upload command is used to upload a file or a folder.
-IT takes a path to a file or a folder and upload it on discord.
+It takes a path to a file or a folder and upload it on discord.

 **Download (download)**